Skip to main content

 Litter of one to four

-Weaned at one months and expected to hunt 6 months, leaving theoir mother at 12 months
+Weaned at one month and expected to hunt for six months, leaving their mother at 12 months.

-Rarely aggressive but agonistic behavoir is head moving vertically (as oppesed to horizontally as most other cats), raising hair nadn tail, displaying teeth and yowling
+Rarely aggressive but agonistic behaviour is head moving vertically (as opposed to horizontally as most other cats), raising hair and tail, displaying teeth and yowling.

-She is sedentary, moving only a few kilometers each everyday
+She is sedentary, moving only a few kilometres each day.

-Vukbnerable to hynesa and wild dogs – who she avoids by taking cover or long leaps
+Vulnerable to hyenas and wild dogs, whom she avoids by taking cover or making long leaps.

-Name derives from a Greek word that means ‘delicate or fine cat’
+Name derived from a Greek word that means ‘delicate or fine cat’

 It is the sole member of it’s genus

-Major threat is degradation of habitat (grasslands), and though on the delcline, trade in skin and traditional medicine.
-Pastrlsits auy kill the serval to protect their cattle even though she does not prey on livestock
+Major threat is degradation of habitat (grasslands), and though on the decline, trade in skin and traditional medicine.
+Pastoralists may kill the serval to protect their cattle even though she does not prey on livestock

 Majestic footage by @shaunmousley